 Overall I’d say that Scotland is a very romantic destination.
 You get cozy restaurants, beautiful lochs and incredible scenery all meshed with a lot of rain, fog, and mystical castles.
 You just have to cuddle up after every outing because you’re not only cold, but also full of overwhelming impressions of this cool country.
 If that doesn’t sounds like the best place to visit for couples then I don’t know what does!

-There are tons of romantic places in Scotland, so unless you’re particularly picky, you can just follow our 7-day itinerary for the best road trip in the Scottish Highlands and call every single stop on it a great couples destination, because every place is so darn picturesque!
+There are tons of romantic places in Scotland, so unless you’re particularly picky, you can just follow our 7-day itinerary for the best road trip in the Scottish Highlands or check the whole destination, because every place is so darn picturesque!

 But if you are interested in my top picks, take a read below.
 Here’s a map showing every place I’ll be mentioning on this list.
 They are literally all over Scotland.
 Not sure if that makes it easier or harder to choose from... but here ya go!